SpikeInterface/spikeinterface/doc/module_toolkit.rst

 Postprocessing
 --------------

-After spike sorting, we can use the :code:`toolkit.postprocessing` sub-module to further post-process the spike sorting output.
-Most of the post-processing functions require a :code:`WaveformExtractor` as input.
+After spike sorting, we can use the :py:mod:`~spikeinterface.toolkit.postprocessing` sub-module to further post-process the spike sorting output.
+Most of the post-processing functions require a :py:class:`~spikeinterface.core.WaveformExtractor` as input.
 Available postprocessing tools are:

 * compute principal component scores
 * compute template similarity